-Academic Honesty: At UNM, academic honesty is considered one of the cornerstones of academic development.
+Academic Honesty: At UNM, honesty is considered one of the cornerstones of academic development.
 All UNM policies regarding academic honesty apply to this course.
-Academic honesty includes, but is not limited to, 1) plagiarism (claiming credit for the words or works of another, taken from any source - print, Internet, or electronic database - or failing to cite the source), 2) fabricating information or citations, 3) facilitating acts of academic dishonesty by others, or 4) submitting the work of another person or 5) submitting work previously used for another course.
+Academic honesty includes, but is not limited to, 1) plagiarism: claiming credit for the words or works of another, taken from any source - print, Internet, or electronic database - or failing to cite the source, 2) fabricating information or citations, 3) facilitating acts of academic dishonesty by others, or 4) submitting the work of another person or 5) submitting work previously used for another course.
 Students should communicate and act, both in class interactions and in assigned coursework, in a manner directed by personal integrity, honesty, and respect for self and others.
 Any incident of blatant academic dishonesty will result in the instructor reporting the student to the Dean of Students Office and potentially a failing grade in the class or expulsion from the university.

 Technology: Students must have reliable access to a computer with high-speed internet in order to successfully complete this course.
 Supported browsers for the UNM Learn platform include Internet Explorer, Firefox, Safari, and Chrome.
-Detailed information regarding supported browsers and operating systems is available here: http://online.unm.edu/help/learn/support/browsers.
-In addition, students must have access to a webcam or other recording device (smart phone, camera, etc.) in order to complete and share class projects on Learn.
+In addition, students must have access to a webcam and microphone or other recording device (smart phone, camera, etc.) in order to complete and share class projects on Learn.

 If you experience any difficulties using Learn, please call Technical Support at 505-277-0857 (24/7) or use the "Create a Support Ticket" link on the Course Menu.
+Do not contact me about technical difficulties, unless it concerns an assignment deadline.

 Communication: I will communicate with you primarily within the UNM Learn course website, using both announcements and course messages.
 Do note that if an urgent matter arises, you are also welcome to contact me via UNM email or phone.
 Students are expected to stay abreast of the information contained in both announcements and course messages.
-Course announcements will be sent each week to apprise students of weekly happenings and upcoming deadlines.
-Assignment feedback will be communicated using course messages.
+Course announcements will be sent regularly from the instructor to apprise the class as a whole of weekly happenings and upcoming deadlines.
+Course messages will be used as needed for personal communication.
+Assignment feedback will be given in the notes of each graded submission.
 As a courtesy to the instructor and your classmates, please observe proper netiquette in your course messages and in the discussion forums.